sarthakagrawal927/productivity-backend/README.md

 ## Notes

+- Writing validation library on my own was bad idea, setting up db migrations should have been done first.

 - Gorm adds deletedAt column in each table, and it always soft deletes.
 That's why there are no delete status in the models.
 Though it is to promote soft delete I feel having extra column can be avoided if I already have a status column in most tables which can be purposed into delete.
 Will do that after the project is in reasonable shape.

 - Decided to maintain habit streak status in habit itself.
 Because if not done that, it results in complex query like: